Forefront of lactic acid bacteria research

 A human-subject study verifies the efficacy of 1073R-1 lactic acid bacteria in reducing the risk of cold infection

-Ingestion of yogurt containing 1073R-1 lactic acid bacteria reduced the risk of cold infection and improved NK activity!
+Yogurt containing 1073R-1 lactic acid bacteria enhanced NK activity and reduced the risk of catching the common cold.

 *Meta-analysis was performed by the Mantel-Haenszel method after consolidating study data from Aritacho and Funagatamachi.